 '''

 DEFINE !analyze_parens(vars=!ENCLOSE('(',')'))

 DESCRIPTIVES !vars.

 FREQUENCIES /VARIABLES=!vars.

 !ENDDEFINE.

-!analyze_parens vars=(v1 v2 v3).

 '''

 !CMDEND Any number of tokens up to the end of the command.
 This should be used only for the last positional parameter, since it consumes all of the tokens in the command calling the macro.